 St. Petersburg Philharmonic Orchestra

-The Distinguished Orchestra of Russia, St Petersburg Philharmonic Orchestra, the oldest symphony orchestra in Russia, in the 2022/2023 season celebrated the 140th anniversary of its foundation.
+The Distinguished Orchestra of Russia, St Petersburg Philharmonic Orchestra, the oldest symphony orchestra in Russia.
 History of the Orchestra which, according to foreign reviews, “is among the world’s elite and, without a doubt, historically the most important orchestra in Russia”, began with the decree of Alexander III on 16 July 1882, which initiated the creation of the Court Musicians Choir.
 Transformed into the Court Orchestra at the beginning of the XX century, for the first time in Russia, the orchestra performed the symphonic poems Ein Heldenleben and Also sprach Zarathustra by Richard Strauss, Mahler's First Symphony and Bruckner's Ninth Symphony, Scriabin's Poem of Ecstasy and Stravinsky’s First Symphony.
-A. Nikisch and R. Strauss conducted the orchestra as well as A. Glazunov, who dedicated the Festival Overture to the orchestra.
+A. Nikisch and R. Strauss conducted the orchestra as well as A. Glazunov.
 In 1917, the Court Orchestra became the State Orchestra, and was headed by S. Koussevitzky.

 In 1921, the orchestra, given the hall of the former Noble Assembly at its disposal, opened the country's first Philharmonia.
-The unprecedented in scale activities of the orchestra drew a new and sometimes far removed from classical music audience to its Grand Hall.
 Outstanding Russian musicians underwent a rigorous test of their conducting skills with the orchestra.
 Such legendary Western conductors as B. Walter, F. Weingartner, H. Abendroth, O. Fried, E. Kleiber, P. Monteux and O. Klemperer; soloists V. Horowitz and S. Prokofiev, performed with the orchestra.
 The orchestra mastered a vast contemporary repertoire.
-In 1918, it presented the premiere of Prokofiev’s Classical Symphony, and in 1926 – Shostakovich’s First Symphony.
+In 1918, it presented the premiere of Prokofiev’s Classical Symphony (conducted by the composer himself), and in 1926 – Shostakovich’s First Symphony.
 In 1934, the orchestra – the first in the country – was awarded the title of Distinguished Orchestra of Russia.

 1938 ushered in a half-century of the “Age of Mravinsky” – years of hard work, which earned the orchestra a place among the most prominent orchestras of the world.
 In 1946, the orchestra embarked on its first foreign trip – and gave its first overseas performance in the country’s symphonic performance history.
 This was followed by regular tours around the world, performing at the most prestigious European festivals.
 A unique and creative alliance formed between D. Shostakovich and E. Mravinsky, to whom the composer devoted the Eighth Symphony.
 The conductor and the orchestra performed five Shostakovich's symphonies for the first time.
 In fact, a tradition of an original interpretation of famous scores was born.
-Music of the twentieth century as a whole assumed a significant role in the orchestra’s repertoire.
-Alternating as the second conductor of the orchestra were K. Sanderling, A. Jansons and M. Jansons; at the podium were L. Stokowski, L. Maazel, Z. Mehta, K. Masur, E. Svetlanov, G. Rozhdestvensky and composers B. Britten, A. Copland, Z. Kodály, W. Lutosławski, L. Berio, K. Penderecki, and soloists: V. Cliburn, G. Gould, A. Benedetti Michelangeli, I. Stern, S. Richter, E. Gilels, D. Oistrakh, E. Virsaladze, N. Petrov, G. Sokolov, V. Tretyakov, L. Kogan, N. Gutman, V. Krainev, V. Spivakov and A. Lyubimov.
+The music of the twentieth century as a whole occupies a significant place in the orchestra's programs.
+K. Sanderling, A. Jansons and M. Jansons replace each other as the second conductors of the orchestra, L. Stokowski, L. Maazel, Z. Mehta, K. Mazur, E. Svetlanov, G. Rozhdestvensky and composers B. Britten, A. Copland, Z. Kodai, V. Lutoslawski, L. Berio, K. Penderecky stand at the console.
+The orchestra's concerts feature soloists V. Cliburn, G. Gould, A. Benedetti Michelangeli, I. Stern, S. Richter, E. Gilels, D. Oistrakh, E. Virsaladze, N. Petrov, G. Sokolov, V. Tretyakov, L. Kogan, N. Gutman, V. Krainev, V. Spivakov, A. Lyubimov.

-The orchestra's extensive touring activities during last seasons have included concerts at the Paris Théâtre des Champs-Elysées and the Vienna Musikverein, the Berlin, Munich, Elbe, Luxembourg Philharmonics and Frankfurt Alte Oper, the Royal Festival Hall in London, The Usher Hall of Edinburgh, The Bridgewater Hall of Manchester and The City Hall of Leeds, The Victoria Hall in Geneva, Palau de la Musica Catalana in Barcelona and the Santa Cecilia Hall in Rome, Tokyo Suntory Hall, Taipei National Concert Hall, Seoul Arts Center, Beijing National Performing Arts Center and the Grand Hall of the Moscow Conservatory.
+The orchestra's extensive touring activities just over the recent years included concerts at Théâtre des Champs Elysées in Paris and Musikverein in Vienna, the Berlin, Munich, Elbe, Luxembourg Philharmonic and Frankfurt Alte Oper, the Royal Festival Hall in London, The Usher Hall of Edinburgh, The Bridgewater Hall of Manchester and The City Hall of Leeds, The Victoria Hall in Geneva, Palau de la Musica Catalana in Barcelona and the Santa Cecilia Hall in Rome, Tokyo Suntory Hall, Taipei National Concert Hall, Seoul Arts Center, Beijing National Performing Arts Center and the Grand Hall of the Moscow Conservatory.

-In January 2022 Yuri Temirkanov resigned as Principal Conductor of the St Petersburg Philharmonic Orchestra, still remaining Artistic Director of both the orchestra and the St Petersburg Philharmonia – he has been occupying this position for more than two decades.
-Nikolay Alexeev, who has been collaborating with the Orchestra for over twenty years, has subsequently become the orchestra’s Principal Conductor.
+In January 2022 Yuri Temirkanov resigned as Principal Conductor of the St Petersburg Philharmonic Orchestra, still remaining Artistic Director of both the orchestra and the St Petersburg Philharmonia – he had been occupying this position for more than two decades.
+Nikolay Alexeev, who had been collaborating with the Orchestra for over twenty years, has subsequently become the orchestra’s Principal Conductor.

 Grand Hall: